pzavros/tmdb_MobileApp/README.md

 ## Features
 * Search for movies using keywords
 * View movie details, including title, release date, overview, and rating
+* Explore movies and tv shows
-* Find similar movies based on a selected movie
+* Save movies and tv shows in a favorites list
 * App uses the [TMDB API](https://developers.themoviedb.org/3/getting-started/introduction) for movie data
 ## Build in
 * Flutter - Google's UI toolkit for building natively compiled applications for mobile, web, and desktop from a single codebase.